The Top 10 Most Reliable Cars For New Drivers

 • Average new price: £13,000–£16,000

-The Picanto is a great option for learners and first-time drivers.
-It’s reliable, affordable, and surprisingly refined for a city car.
-Kia’s impressive 7-year warranty makes it even more appealing if you're buying new or nearly new.
+The Kia Picanto is reliable, affordable, and surprisingly refined for city driving.
+Its 7-year warranty makes it particularly appealing for first-time drivers.

 • Insurance group: 3–10